-The Research Skills sessions (lab, field and computer practicals, and synthesis sessions) integrate across these themes.
+The Research Skills sessions (computer practicals and group discussions) integrate across these themes.

 All components of the first year are compulsory and it is expected that you will attend all of them.

 Typical workload

 In the first year, your typical weekly timetable (following Orientation) can be broken down into the following categories: